Lisx5JP/aloe-records/content/releases/aloes-001-ian-douglas-moore-dominic-coles-eric-wong-under-under-hill.md

 slug: aloes-001
 date: 2025-11-15
 series: Aloes
-description: Each track carries a distinct fragrance—long-lasting, crisp, and refreshing, with a hint of lightness and sweetness.
+description: An exquisite collection explores resonance and psychoacoustic experiences, achieving remarkable harmony through the interplay of prepared electric guitar, digital signals from laptop, and Bluetooth speakers within the space.
+Each track carries a distinct fragrance—long-lasting, crisp, and refreshing, with a hint of lightness and sweetness.
 ---
 ![](/images/uploads/cover_2.jpg)

 Aloes' trio/group series is excited to present its debut album 'under under hill': An exquisite collection explores resonance and psychoacoustic experiences, achieving remarkable harmony through the interplay of prepared electric guitar, digital signals from laptop, and Bluetooth speakers within the space.
 Each track carries a distinct fragrance—long-lasting, crisp, and refreshing, with a hint of lightness and sweetness.

+{{< bandcamp id="3278638669" layout="medium" >}}

 ![](/images/uploads/aloes-001-under-under-hill.jpg)